InspireGroupNZ/chameleon-test/README.md

 ## Installation

 standard rails using 6.0.2.1.
-Make sure you have node >= 10 installed to run webpack which is needed from the front end.
+Make sure you have node >= 10 installed to run webpacker which is needed from the front end.

 basic install: